What time are you open?

 Children aged 11 years old and over can check themselves in and out of Camp.
 Parents must scan and post/email a letter with a handwritten signature granting permission for their child to sign themselves in/out of Camp.
 Please send this to enquiries@Camphorizons.co.uk.
 The letter must include the child’s name, parent’s name, contact details, the time the child is expected to arrive on Camp in the morning, the time the child should be signed out from Camp, and the dates the child is attending Camp.

 Can a friend / extended family member collect my child?

 Friends or family members that have been authorised by you to collect your child from Camp are able to collect.
-We ask that all parents/ family members collecting children bring the unique booking ID number when collecting, in order to confirm that they are authorised to collect.
+We ask that all parents/ family members collecting children bring the unique passcode when collecting, in order to confirm that they are authorised to collect.